SFU community frequently asked questions about COVID-19

 All additional requests for support should be sent to the designated contact person.

 Individuals should maintain and clean their own surfaces and equipment, including keyboards and items on desks and shelves, in labs and offices.
 Departments are encouraged to purchase disinfecting wipes for this purpose.
 Clorox and Lysol wipes are safe for use on most keyboards (for Mac users check operating manual) and computer mice.

-The global travel advisory remains in effect.
 SFU’s faculty, staff and students are advised not to book tickets for travel outside of Canada until the advisory is lifted.
 Cross border and international airline tickets purchased before the advisory is lifted, and subsequently cancelled, will not be reimbursed by the University.

 Tickets purchased for travel within Canada and subsequently cancelled due to COVID-19, will be reimbursed for the value of the ticket, less any refunds or credits issued by the airline or the airline’s agent.

 As we move into the Spring term, we are able to resume more campus activities.
 We will continue to expand in-person access as much as possible, while following direction from public health officials.
 (Read more about the current H2 rating of our COVID-19 Impact Scale.)

 For the Spring term, most courses will be delivered remotely, with increased in-person courses in program areas that require research and experiential learning.
 Students in those programs will hear directly from their faculties with ample time to make arrangements.
 We are also able to accommodate more graduate-level courses for in-person learning at this stage as those courses tend to be smaller in size.

 We will have more details later this fall about the process for submitting courses, or portions of courses, for in-person delivery in the spring term and the approval process.

 At the current H2 rating there is also increased flexibility for on-campus activities: